 Liver is included as the third protein.
 Liver can be a quality source for a variety of different vitamins and minerals.
 All organ meats can be a good choice for felines.
 However, liver is exceptionally nutritious.
 The problem with this ingredient is that its source isn’t named.
 We don’t know what kind of liver it is.
 Technically, it could be from anything.

-There are other high-quality ingredients as well, including whole egg, flaxseed, and cranberries.
+There are other high-quality ingredients as well, including whole eggs, flaxseed, and cranberries.
 These all provide necessary vitamins and minerals that can benefit your feline.
 It is made without corn, wheat, soy, or by-products.
 The minerals are chelated to provide maximum absorption and ensure balanced and complete nutrition.

 3. Grain-Free Meat Lover’s Medley with Rabbit Dry Cat Food

 While this company doesn’t make many dry food formulas, the Grain-Free Meat Lover’s Medley with Rabbit Dry Cat Food is one of the few that they do make.
 This recipe includes buffalo meal as the first ingredient.
-This is a high-quality meat option that is a perfect choice for cats, especially those that are a bit sensitive to more common ingredients.
+This is a high-quality meat option that is a perfect choice for cats especially those that are a bit sensitive to more common ingredients.

-After this first meat ingredient, several veggies, including sweet potatoes, lentils, and peas.
+After this first meat ingredient, several veggies including sweet potatoes, lentils, and peas.
 While these can be useful in moderate amounts, they are a bit high on the ingredient list.
 They are all relatively high in protein, which raises the overall protein content of the food.
-This veggie protein doesn’t contain all the amino acids your pet need, so it shouldn’t be relied on for much of the food’s protein content.
+This veggie protein doesn’t contain all the amino acids your pet needs, so it shouldn’t be relied on for much of the food’s protein content.

 This food also includes pea protein further down on the list.
 This bumps up the protein content even more, though it isn’t a complete protein.